skorokithakis/reddit_monitor/README.md

 number of new messages in [conky](http://conky.sourceforge.net/) or in a terminal.

-Distributed under the terms of the
-[GNU GPL version 3](http://www.gnu.org/licenses/gpl.html).
+Reddit Monitor is distributed under the terms of the [GNU GPL version 3](http://www.gnu.org/licenses/gpl.html).